 Running Dog is committed to providing opportunities for both emerging and established writers.
 We believe that arts writing is a creative act in itself, and Running Dog aims to move away from formulaic reviews.
 We encourage contributors to experiment with different modes of writing about contemporary art.
 It should also be noted that the term ‘contemporary art’ is being deployed widely here, and can include performances, films, books, online exhibition platforms and music events.

 Writers are strongly advised to familiarise themselves with the content and style of Running Dog before submitting pitch ideas.
-An outline of the publication’s ethos can be found in the ‘Letter from the Editor’ (February 2018).
+An outline of the publication’s ethos can be found in the ‘Letter from the Editor’ (February 2018) and ‘Letter from the Editor‘ (January 2019).

 Running Dog wishes to broaden the scope of contemporary arts writing, and current contributors include poets, music critics, film scholars and fiction writers.
 Previous experience working within the arts writing field is not required.